Inferno-P/aws-prep/README.md

 # Security Groups 👮
-- Kinda like 'Firewalls' on EC@ instances.
+- Kinda like 'Firewalls' on EC2 instances.
 - Important for network security in AWS
 - Security groups only contain __ALLOW__ rules.
 - __Rules__ : Control how traffic is allowed into or out of our EC2 instances.